CharlieTorres84/osticket-prereqs/README.md

 <img src="https://i.imgur.com/voRt9RN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-"PHP" states "PHP is not enabled.
+"PHP" states that "PHP is not enabled.
 Register new PHP version to enable PHP via FastCGI", so we are going to click on "Register new PHP version".
 </p>
 <br />